Steam Sterilizer

 Uses

-An electric steam sterilizer uses steam to kill any germs.
+An electric stream sterilizer uses steam to kill any germs.
 The sterilizer unit sits on your bench top and is plugged into the power socket like a toaster or electric kettle.
 You pour a small amount of water into the unit, put the cover on and the metal element at the bottom heats up, turning the water to steam.

 - Steam flows through the sterilizer beginning the process of displacing the air.